 When evaluating the expertise of the people behind your practice’s website, Google is looking for evidence of the qualifications and experience of your practitioners.

 This needs to be made as clear as possible.
-The most effective way of doing this is by building out a comprehensive “Meet the Team” page that contains profiles of everyone working in your practice along with their academic and professional qualifications and relevant experience.
+The most effective way of doing this is by building out a comprehensive “Meet the Team” page containing profiles of everyone working in your practice and their academic and professional qualifications and relevant experience.

 If you are a member of any professional bodies or other organizations that require expertise as a barrier to entry, you should try and get a profile on their sites, along with a link back to your practice’s website.